 Liability - Amounts due to individuals or organisations which will have to be paid at some time in the future.

-Related Parties - Parties are considered to be related if one party has the abexercise significant influence over the other party in making financial or operating decreases. oility to control the e other party or
+Related Parties - Parties are considered to be related if one party has the ability to control the other party or exercise significant influence over the other party in making financial or operating decisions.